by Guest Author, Xolile Mtembu

 It will also prove that you can contribute to the organisation to which you are applying.

 Recruiters seek applicants who are honest and distinctive.
 As a result, avoid overused adjectives such as hard-working or responsible.

 This may be true of your work ethic and character, but it is preferable to demonstrate rather than tell.

 Instead, state that you are responsible, ethical, and considerate.

 The grammar, spelling, and punctuation in your document could mean the difference between your CV being thrown away or being called in for an interview.

 It is critical to pay close attention to every detail.
 You can use free grammar checking apps like Grammarly to ensure that your CV is error-free.

 Have another set of eyes look over your CV before submitting it.
 They may notice something you did not.

 For more insights and a community of like-minded professionals join our LinkedIn group Resume Help and Advice for Professionals and Executives

-About the author: Xolile Mtembu is a reporter for Independent Media in Durban, South Africa.
+About the author: Xolile Mtembu is a multimedia journalist for Independent Media.